Stevara Haley Clark

-Stevara Haley Clark, assistant professor in teaching, serves as the online M.S.W. program coordinator.
+Stevara Haley Clark, assistant professor in teaching, serves as the M.S.W.
+Program assistant director (online).
 Within this role, Stevara enjoys collaborating with faculty to learn and apply the best pedagogical approaches to managing an innovative online curriculum.
 Implementing technology to enhance relationship building and engage students in the implicit curriculum is a passion of Stevara’s.
 She brings clinical and macro practice, curriculum development, program analysis and evaluation, and teaching experience with a personal emphasis on and dedication to working with first-generation college students and at-risk youth.

 In keeping with social work values and ethics, Stevara is committed to lifelong learning and professional development to maintain competence in an ever-evolving field.

 Stevara’s areas of interest include: developing programming to engage non-traditional and at-risk students in implicit curricula; using technology effectively to build relationships, and contributing to the understanding of student success for first-generation minority college students.

 Notable awards, honors and appointments

 - Member, Kappa Delta Pi Mu Lambda Chapter (2018)